 Essential Oils are highly concentrated, each drop is so powerful.
-To powerful to be used alone on the skin, they must be diluted first.
 It is important to use carrier oils for essential oils before applying them topically.

 What is Your Favorite Carrier Oil to Use with Essential Oils?